 As a member of the Friends, you have access to booksale pre-sales, receive news highlighting library happenings, special program announcements, as well as invitations to member events.
 Our members elect our Board of Directors at our Annual Meeting each May.
 We rely on countless volunteers help our operations continue.
-Sign-up as a volunteer today!
+Email the Friends to volunteer!

-To join the all-volunteer Friends, please either download and return our membership form, below.
-Or become a member online.
+To join the all-volunteer Friends, download our Membership Form and mail it in or become a member online.
 Membership must be renewed annually.

 Current Friends Officers: